baatzhm/Education_Homework/terraform-getting-started.md

 $ touch main.tf
 ```

-Paste the following into the file.
+Paste the following into the file:

 ```hcl
 terraform {